They created North America’s first democracy, and played chess with

 Along with a French-Canadian military that was, by now, well-versed in the arts of woodland guerilla warfare.

-But soon, the Haudenosaunee would find themselves center-stage as never before.
+But soon, the Haudenosaunee would find themselves at the center of the world stage, in a way they’d never been before.

 And so it was that in 1710, “Four Mohawk Kings” were received as visiting dignitaries at the court of St. James’s Palace.

 return for military aid – along with a complement of Anglican